meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Two hopefully uncontroversial facts of biochemistry support this (though I may have been misled):

 -   The body can recycle vitamin C endlessly.
 To deplete it, something else you&rsquo;re doing has to deplete it.
 -   Carbohydrate metabolism causes oxidative stress (free radicals, Reactive Oxygen Species), which the body counterbalances by expending antioxidants&#x2026; such as vitamin C!
-Not to mention ketones, an antioxidant that cannot be present when bread is part of the diet.
+Not to mention ketones, an antioxidant that cannot be present when bread is part of the diet, leading to greater waste of vitamin C.

 If the reasoning is valid, then we can conclude that dietary vitamin C isn&rsquo;t necessary during fasting or on a zero-carbohydrate diet, but *when* you start eating bread (grain is the only carbohydrate-rich food without vitamin C), *then* you also have to eat fruit or vegetables to stave off scurvy.
 Bread causes scurvy!
 Scurvy is an uniquely grain-caused disease!